Levintaps/Levintaps/README.md

 - **Email:** [levintaps@example.com](levintaps@gmail.com.com)
 - **LinkedIn:** [linkedin.com/in/levintaps](https://linkedin.com/in/levintaps)
 - **Facebook:** [twitter.com/levintaps](https://www.facebook.com/jaysonlevin.tapia)

-## 📚 Projects
-Here are a few projects I've been working on:

-- [**Project Name**](https://github.com/Levintaps/FELookwhatchera): A brief description of the project and its key features.

 ## 🎨 Design & Creativity
 In addition to coding, I also enjoy designing user interfaces and creating visually appealing web applications.